 1. Women Scientist Scheme-A (WOS-A): WOS-A is aimed to provide opportunities to women scientists and technologists for pursuing research in basic or applied sciences in frontier areas of science and engineering.

 2. Women Scientists Scheme-B (WOS-B): WOS-B is focused on S&T solutions of challenges/issues at the grassroots level for social benefit.
-Under this segment, women scientists are required to work in the domain of lab-to-land technology development, its adaptation, transfer and scaling up and is primarily location specific interventions.
+Under this segment, women scientists are required to work in the domain of lab-to-land technology development, its adaptation, transfer and scaling up and is primarily location-specific interventions.

-4. Mobility: To address relocation issue of women scientists/academicians working in permanent position in Government organizations ‘Mobility’ component has been initiated by DST under KIRAN.
+4. Mobility: To address the relocation issue of women scientists/academicians working in a permanent position in Government organizations ‘Mobility’ component has been initiated by DST under KIRAN.
 Mobility’ here is referred to geographic mobility for sustenance and career advancement of Women working in S&T domain.

-5. S&T for Women: The program “Science and Technology for Women”, under KIRAN was initiated in 1981-1982 with mandate to promote gender equality and empower women at grassroots level with inputs of S&T through development, adaptation, adoption, transfer, demonstration and replication of appropriate and successful technologies.
-Since inception, more than 2000 projects have been sponsored and more than 500 technologies have been developed through individual projects, coordinated programmes and Women Technology Parks.
+5. S&T for Women: The program “Science and Technology for Women”, under KIRAN was initiated in 1981-1982 with a mandate to promote gender equality and empower women at the grassroots level with inputs of S&T through development, adaptation, adoption, transfer, demonstration and replication of appropriate and successful technologies.
+Since its inception, more than 2000 projects have been sponsored and more than 500 technologies have been developed through individual projects, coordinated programmes and Women Technology Parks.